-• Manufacturing industries did not develop.
+Manufacturing industries did not develop.
 In the 1990s, the share of manufactures in total exports was tiny.
-In Gambia, for example, the share of manufactures exports was 0.6%.
+In Gambia, for example, the share of manufactures exports was 0.6 percent.
 Figures for the other countries are as follows.
-Ghana: 3.2%, Malawi: 4.9%, Nigeria: 0.9%, Sierra Leone: 2.6%, Uganda: 0.8%, Zambia: 4.0%.
-Kenya (21.1%) and Zimbabwe

-(34.4%) are exceptions with very high shares of manufacturing exports (though the shares used to be high in 1960s too).
+Ghana: 3.2 percent, Malawi: 4.9 percent, Nigeria: 0.9 percent, Sierra Leone: 2.6 percent, Uganda: 0.8 percent, Zambia: 4.0 percent.
+Kenya (21.1 percent) and Zimbabwe (34.4 percent) are exceptions with very high shares of manufacturing exports (though the shares used to be high in the 1960s too).

 - Commodity dependence remained strong, see Table 4.
-Note that the shifts you can see in Table 4 were not really due to trade policy.
+Note that the shifts you can see in Table 4 were not due to trade policy.
 Shifts in commodities mainly occurred because of the discovery of mineral resources or changes in world market prices.
 For example, Sierra Leone's main export commodity used to be palm kernel up to the late 1930s, when diamonds, iron ore and ilmenite were found.
 Only 20 years later in 1960, Sierra Leone transformed to an economy mainly exporting mineral resources.
 There is a similar story for crude oil in Nigeria which was discovered in the Niger delta in the late 1950s.
 In Kenya, coffee was the main export commodity but with the decline in coffee prices in the 1980s, Kenya switched to tea.
-Low cotton prices pushed Uganda towards coffee. - Africa's share in world trade fell from 4% in the 1950s to under 2% in 2000.
+Low cotton prices pushed Uganda towards coffee. - Africa's share in world trade fell from 4 percent in the 1950s to under 2 percent in 2000.
 This can be partly attributed to the fact that primary commodities decreased in importance in world trade.
-However, African countries even lost market share to Latin America and Southeast Asia in their traditional export products.
-In shelled groundnuts, for example, Africa's combined market share shrunk from 93% in 1960 to 2% in 2000.
-The market share in palm oil shrunk from 60% in 1960 to 14% in 2000.
-Coffee shrunk from 18% in 1960 to 12% in 2000.
-Cocoa shrunk from 76% in 1960 to 71% in 2000.
-Copper shrunk from 23% to 4%.
+However, African countries even lost market share to Latin America and Southeast Asia.
+In shelled groundnuts, for example, Africa's combined market share shrunk from 93 percent in 1960 to 2 percent in 2000.
+The market share in palm oil shrunk from 60 percent in 1960 to 14 percent in 2000.
+Coffee shrunk from 18 percent in 1960 to 12 percent in 2000.
+Cocoa shrunk from 76 percent in 1960 to 71 percent in 2000.
+Copper shrunk from 23 percent to 4 percent.
 Increases in market shares are modest by comparison.
-Cotton slightly increased from 10% to 14%.
-Tobacco increased from 12% to 17%, and tea from 6% to 23% (mainly because of Kenya which alone accounts for 20% of world production).
+Cotton slightly increased from 10 percent to 23 percent (mainly because of Kenya which alone accounts for 20 percent of world production).

 Why has import substitution failed?
-Some scholars say these policies were doomed to fail, because they would not change comparative advantages.
+Some scholars say these policies were doomed to fail because they would not change comparative advantages.
 African manufacturing products remained relatively more expensive to produce than agricultural products.